-Bolivia is one of Latin America’s poorest nations.
-The country has a history of internal conflicts, dictatorships and tensions between indigenous and non-indigenous populations.
+Bolivia is one of Latin America’s poorest nations, with high levels of wealth inequality.
 Caritas Australia’s programs in Bolivia promote economic development, ecological sustainability and human rights in both urban and rural communities.

 Why do we work in Bolivia?